St Alphege London Wall

 St Alphege or St Alphage London Wall was a church in Bassishaw Ward in the City of London, built directly upon London Wall.
 It was also known as St Alphege Cripplegate, from its proximity to Cripplegate.
-It is now operated as St Alphege Gardens.
+It is now operated as St Alphage Garden.

 History

 The parish of St Alphege used two churches successively, moving from its original building to a former priory church nearby after the Dissolution of the Monasteries.

 Original site

 The first church was built adjoining the London Wall, with the wall forming its northern side.
 The churchyard lay to the north of the wall.
 The earliest mention of this church dates to c.
 1108–25, though it is said that it was established before 1068.
 The church was closed by Act of Parliament at the end of the sixteenth century, and demolished.
 The London Wall was left standing.
 The site of the church became a carpenter's yard.
 In 1837 it was laid out as a public garden, which remains today, with a preserved section of the London Wall on its north edge.
 After the realignment of the road London Wall, that section formerly running past the site of this church was renamed St Alphege Gardens.

 The churchyard to the north of the London Wall was still open in 1677, but was subsequently built over.
 The last building on the site, using the London Wall as its southern boundary, was destroyed by bombing in the Second World War.
 This exposed the Roman city wall, on which the medieval wall had been built.
 When a new Salters' Hall—which was opened in 1976—was built on the site, the area north of the London Wall was made into a garden for the Hall.